ebruchez/public/Comic books.md

 - 2018-10-19: [Le rayon U](https://www.bedetheque.com/BD-Rayon-U-27159.html)
     - tags: #reread
     - Rating: 5/5
-    - Notes: A great classic.
+    - NOTES: A great classic.
 - 2018-10-19: [Spirou et Fantasio - 50.
 Aux sources du Z](https://www.bedetheque.com/BD-Spirou-et-Fantasio-Tome-50-Aux-sources-du-Z-79695.html)
     - tags: #reread
     - Rating: 4/5
-    - Notes: This is not a story like most others.
+    - NOTES: This is not a story like most others.
 It has lots of references to older albums, and plays over the Spirou and Fantasio timeline.
 It feels more like an experiment than a story to take "seriously".
 - 2018-10-17: [Le troisième Testament](https://www.bedetheque.com/albums-23-BD-Troisieme-Testament.html)
     - tags: #reread
     - Rating: 5/5